 Volunteers are a key resource for the parks of the upper Eastern Shore.
 Camp Hosts, trail workers and program volunteers help us provide the quality experiences we offer to the visiting public.
 Many of our volunteers return year after year because they enjoy the friendly atmosphere and beautiful surroundings.

 Become a volunteer ranger and help protect Maryland's natural resources!
 The volunteer ranger program is for people ages 18 and above who want to assist the Department's regular work force in state parks with operations, programs and public service.
 Volunteers are trained and provided with uniforms for their jobs once they have completed 40 hours of volunteer service at a state park.
 Orientation training helps rangers become acclimated to the state park service.
 Additional training opportunities, that may include CPR, first aid, search and rescue and trail stewardship, are offered on a regional basis.
 As ambassadors of the state parks, volunteer rangers serve a vital role to the public.
 Thousands of visitors to Maryland's state parks look to volunteer rangers for guidance and help.

 Enjoy meeting your fellow campers?
-Tuckahoe’s camp hosts receive a free campsite in exchange for working for 20 hours per week.
-The work to be done is generally campground related: welcoming new campers, keeping the campsites clean, keeping the campground in good condition, keeping bathhouses clean and in working order, answering questions asked by campers, and letting the campers know what is happening in the park/area over the period of the campers stay.
-Camp Hosts are asked to make a commitment of 1-month stay.
+Tuckahoe’s camp hosts receive a free campsite in exchange for working 20 hours per week.
+The work to be done is generally campground related: welcoming new campers, keeping the campsites clean, keeping the campground in good condition, keeping bathhouses clean and in working order, answering questions asked by campers and letting the campers know what is happening in the park/area over the period of the campers' stay.
+Camp hosts are asked to make a commitment of 1-month stay.

-If you are interested in any of these opportunities, please contact the Volunteer Coordinator, Ranger Jessica Conley at firstname.lastname@example.org or (410) 820-1668.
+If you are interested in any of these opportunities, please contact the Volunteer Coordinator, Erin Gale, firstname.lastname@example.org or call (410) 820-1668.